-The population of the communities surrounding Lake Erie is aging rapidly and changing in mobility.
-The percentage of households without access to an automobile is gradually rising in the region, Wayne County, and at a modest trend downward for the municipalities directly surrounding Lake Erie.
+The percentage of households without access to an automobile is gradually rising in the region.
+Wayne County and the municipalities directly surrounding Lake Erie show a modest trend downward to automobile access.
 The Metroparks were created at the time of the auto boom, when it was assumed that every family would have a car to take out to the countryside on the weekends.
 Since habits and lifestyles are changing, the Metroparks must look into innovative ways to provide access to the parks for all.